snrmed/family-display-backend3/firmware/README.md

 - **MISO**: GPIO 27
 - **SCK**: GPIO 18

-> These pins match the canonical definitions in `hardware_pins.md` / `config.h`.
+> These pins match the canonical definitions in `hardware_pins.md` / `hardware_pins.h` / `config.h`.
 Adjust them there if your board uses a different mapping.

 ## 🚀 Getting Started